Whether you're on the quest for luscious locks or radiating skin, adding a little biotin to your life can go a long way.

 Our 5 Best Tips For Keeping The Pounds Off

-Losing weight is never fun, and for some reason, the weight seems to go on a lot faster than it wants to come off.
+Losing weight is never fun.
 If you've struggled to lose weight and keep it off, you're not alone - it can be frustrating, defeating, and downright annoying!
 But lucky for you, there is a light at the end of the tunnel.

-If you're tired of yo-yo dieting in an attempt to lose weight, here are some of our best tips to help you quickly (and effectively) lose weight for good.
+Here are some of our best tips to help you lose weight quickly and effectively:

 1. Get enough sleep